chitangchin/ChitangchinOld/README.md

 I built my first computer at the age of 8 with a few old broken dell towers salvaging parts where I could.
 The first language I learned was C++, in an attempt to rebuild pong for mobile at the age of 13.
 Today, I still enjoy tinkering with hardware and grew a strong passion for software development through out the years.
 I am currently working at Lighthouse as a Software Engineer where I am helping companies and developers monitor their **Apache Kafka Cluster's stability and efficiency in real time**.

+### **Serverless Architecture: _AWS Lambda and AWS API Gateway_**
+I had the opportunity to host a talk about Serverless Architecture with AWS services You can find the talk here

+### You can find me at
+Linkedin
+Email
+Medium